 17. Consider Therapy

 When living with a narcissist, individual therapy is probably your best bet.
 Keep in mind that marriage counseling is generally advised against when one partner actively abuses the other.
 Unfortunately, abusers may use what’s said to harm their partner.4 They may also present much differently to a “professional” than they do at home.
-Therefore, couples counseling can inadvertently cause more harm than good.
+Therefore, couples counseling when one partner is a narcissist can inadvertently cause more harm than good.

 Being In a Relationship With a Narcissist